DearKarl/Multiomics_Regnet/README.md

 # Multi-Omics Regulatory Network Analysis
 ### Integrative study of transcriptional and epigenetic regulation of MIR100HG across five cancers and matched normal tissues

+This repository provides an integrated Python pipeline for studying MIR100HG regulation across TCGA cancers (PAAD, LUAD, PRAD, SKCM, STAD) and GTEx tissues.
+The pipeline combines transcriptome and DNA methylation data to characterise transcriptional and epigenetic influences on MIR100HG.
+It employs statistical testing to identify differential expression and methylation–expression associations, and applies machine-learning methods such as Random Forests to prioritise transcription factors, PCA for integrative feature exploration, and network traversal to uncover regulatory pathways.

 ## Background
 Despite most of the mammalian genome being transcribed to RNA, less than 2% encodes proteins, while the vast majority corresponds to non-coding RNAs (ncRNAs) [1].
 High-throughput sequencing technologies have revealed thousands of long ncRNAs (lncRNAs, >200 nucleotides), yet only a small proportion has been functionally characterised [2].
 LncRNAs have emerged as key regulators of cancer pathways and are considered promising biomarkers and therapeutic targets [3].